 - Tag Manager Functionality

 CCM19 stores data for security reasons only on servers that:

 - are located within the scope of the DSGVO, primarily in Germany

-- are not hosted by one of the big cloud providers offered by companies from the USA
+- are not hosted by one of the large cloud providers offered by companies from the USA

 Since the ECJ ruling of 16.07.2020, it is clear that the so-called Privacy Shield is invalid.
 The transfer of personal data to the USA is no longer legally compliant under this shield.
-This simply means that "most US service providers may not be used" (https://www.tigges.legal/jus-letter-datenschutz-eu-us-privacy-shield-unwirksam.html)
+This simply means that "most US service providers may not be used with it" (https://www.tigges.legal/jus-letter-datenschutz-eu-us-privacy-shield-unwirksam.html)

-In addition, the so-called Cloud Act (https://www.heise.de/select/ix/2018/7/1530927567503187) which allows US authorities to access stored data even if the storage does not take place in the US at all.
-In other words, even if the servers of the American cloud providers are located in Germany, there is still a potential access by the US authorities.
+In addition, the so-called Cloud Act (https://www.heise.de/select/ix/2018/7/1530927567503187) allows US authorities to access stored data even if the storage does not take place in the USA at all.
+In other words, even if the servers of the American cloud providers are located in Germany, there is still potential access by the US authorities.